 Working Project Committees are responsible for concrete tasks assigned by the General Assembly.
 These tasks have a definite beginning and end.

-Flip Da Skript (FDS)- our on-campus open mic
+Flip Da Skript (FDS) – On-campus open mic

-Filipino American History Month Rally- we participate with the other Filipino organizations on campus to celebrate Filipino American History Month (October)
+Filipino American History Month – Participating with the other Filipino organizations on campus (Mula Sa Ugat) to celebrate Filipino American History Month (October)

-Uniting Pilipino Students for Success- we participate in PACE’s (Pilipino American Collegiate Endeavor) annual high school conference
+Uniting Pilipino Students for Success- Participating in PACE’s (Pilipino American Collegiate Endeavor) annual high school conference